-I would like to make writing a part of my daily practice again.
-I used to journal each morning and since my commute has changed so much over the past year, finding this time in the morning has grown increasingly difficult.
-I hope that by choosing this microstep and incorporating it into my evenings, I can build this back into my routine in a way that makes more sense for me right now.
+I want to make writing a part of my daily routine again.
+I used to journal each morning, but my long commute makes finding this time in the morning increasingly difficult.
+I hope that by choosing this Microstep and incorporating it into my evenings, I can build this back into my routine in a way that makes more sense for me right now.
 I hope to be comfortable with an evening writing ritual, even if it is only for a few minutes, and to be content with whatever may come from that dedicated time.

 Finding a rhythm

-I was pretty consistent with my microstep — missing only about five days total.
+I was pretty consistent with my Microstep — missing only about 5 out of the 32 days.
 For the first few weeks, I wrote in my journal every night, even if it was just a few words about how my day went or things I was feeling.
 Towards the end of the Microstep period, I caught a pretty bad cold so I was not sleeping very well.
 I found it hard to keep with my Microstep during this week, as my sleeping schedule was off and I couldn’t seem to find a good time to keep on schedule.
 That said, I would find other times during the day where I could fit in time to write — whether it be in the morning before I left for work or on my commute.

 Managing the obstacles

-I faced a few challenges implementing my Microstep.
-First, I found the the overall timing to be a bit difficult.
-A few nights I was so tired and was falling asleep before I remembered to write.
+I faced a few challenges in implementing my Microstep.
+First, I found the overall timing to be a bit difficult.
+A few nights I was so tired that I fell asleep before I remembered to write.
 Yet, after a few weeks, it became easier to incorporate this into my daily routine.
 Overall, I felt better when I wrote because it felt as if I was releasing all my thoughts and worries on paper rather than letting them linger in my mind.
-I also felt quite guilty when I didn’t write, but the guilt did prompt me to keep going!
+I also felt quite guilty when I didn’t write, and the guilt prompted me to keep going!

 I definitely consider my experiment successful and I now consider journaling a habit.
-I see three benefits from incorporating this microstep into my life:
+I see three benefits of incorporating this Microstep into my life:

 Sleep — I find I sleep more soundly after I journal.
 There is something quite calming and relaxing about reflecting on my day and writing down all the lingering thoughts and concerns on paper.
 Some nights, it felt as if a weight was being lifted off my shoulders onto the page.
 As I closed my notebook, I gave myself permission to release that which I could not control.